VenantTumukunde/pico_challenge/README.md

-# Sanity Problem Creation Walkthrough
+# Encoding Problem Creation Walkthrough

-This walkthrough will step you through what's needed to get a working sanity problem on a cmgr challenge server.
+This guide will lead you through the steps required to set up a functional encoding problem on a cmgr challenge server.

-A sanity problem is one of the easiest problems in any CTF that is given as a sanity check that your internet connection is working as intended and all other assumptions are being met as expected.
+An Encoding problem is one of the easiest problems in any CTF that is given as an encoded message that needs to be decoded to get the plain message.